Torquay and The English Riviera make a superb all year visitor destination

 Nestling in a superbly sheltered bay on the south Devon coast Torquay is but one part of The English Riviera.
 Together with the towns of Paignton and Brixham it has been a top holiday destination for more than a century.
 With its scenic coastline, sheltered sweeping bay, unique micro climate and array of more than 19 beaches which range from wide sandy beaches to secluded coves, it is hardly surprising that The English Riviera remains so popular.
+Our Hesketh Crescent Apartment is ideally placed in the centre of Torquay as a base from which to explore the area.

 The Victorians handed down to us an incredibly rich architectural heritage and Torquay, Paignton and Brixham collectively can lay claim to some of the country's most beautiful buildings.